 - 6.10.1 As the High Performance Program does not commence until the typical hockey season has concluded, and as the Program is conducted to prepare for events during the following season, the rules applicable to the following season shall apply.
-Using this application, the rules of Hockey NL applicable to body checking shall apply permitting full body checking in the Male under 14, 15, 16 and 17 divisions. - 6.10.2 Body checking will not be permitted in the Female under 16 and 18 Division.
+Using this application, the rules of Hockey NL applicable to body checking shall apply permitting full body checking in the Male under 14, 15, 16 and 17 divisions. - 6.10.2 Body checking will not be permitted in the Male Under 13, Female Under 13, 16 and 18 Division.